btxl246/OOPCandyCrush/README.md

 Our project builds on the match-three principle on a simpler level with our own designs.

+See the attached "OOPCandyCrush Project Report" file for the full report.

 ## Requirements
 Operating system: Windows.